Footprints on the Moon (1975 film): Production

-The film's script was allegedly based on Las Huellas by Italian-Argentinian writer Mario Fenelli.
-He was close friends with Manuel Puig with the two writing scripts together while Puig encouraged Fenelli to become a fiction writer instead of a film-maker.
-The film was shot in nine weeks between Rome and Turkey starting on 29 April 1974.
-Florinda Bolkan spoke on her performance in the film stating that she was immersed into it psychologically and physically stating she lost eleven pounds while working on it. the film was director Luigi Bazzoni's final film.
+The film's script was based on Las Huellas by Italian-Argentinian writer Mario Fenelli.
+He was close friends with Manuel Puig, the two of them writing scripts together while Puig encouraged Fenelli to become a fiction writer instead of a filmmaker.
+The film was shot in nine weeks between Rome and Kemer, Turkey starting on 29 April 1974.
+Several scenes were shot at the Phaselis ruins.

+Florinda Bolkan spoke on her performance in the film, stating that she was immersed into it psychologically and physically and claiming she lost eleven pounds while working on it.
+Footprints was director Luigi Bazzoni's final feature film.

 Release

 Footprints on the Moon was distributed by Cineriz in Italy as Le orme on 1 February 1975.
 The film grossed a total of 202,505,676 Italian lire domestically.

 Reception

 On its initial release, critic Giovanni Grazzini wrote that "following Dario Argento's exploits, Italian cinema can count on another director who knows how to make a thriller...The movie nails you to the chair, keeps you awake, sows in doubt and curiosity, and eventually does not make you regret the time and money spent."

-Francesco Barilli saw the film in 2011 and referred to it as an "intriguing, elegant, suggestive film, very courageous and peculiar, very well shot and with a beautiful photography by Vittorio Storaro".
+Francesco Barilli saw the film in 2011 and referred to it as an "intriguing, elegant, suggestive film, very courageous and peculiar, very well shot and [with] beautiful photography by Vittorio Storaro".